 The sphinxes, the pyramids, the Egyptian hieroglyphs, the sarcophagi, mummies, all of it.

-Egyptian culture was one of the only pieces of history I ever paid attention to as a child.
+Egyptian life was one of the only cultures I paid attention to in history class.

 And, in case you’re wondering: